Scarborough Centre station: Future station

-The provincial transit agency Metrolinx plans to build a new underground Scarborough Centre station parallel to McCowan Road along a planned extension of Line 2 Bloor–Danforth.
+The provincial transit agency Metrolinx is building a new underground Scarborough Centre station parallel to McCowan Road along an extension of Line 2 Bloor–Danforth.
 The new station will be on a north–south alignment to the east of Scarborough Town Centre.
 The new station will have a new Scarborough Centre Bus Terminal serving TTC and GO Transit buses as well as the Durham Region Transit bus rapid transit line.
-The new station will be located 500 m east of the current station, on the east side of McCowan Road north of the Line 3 right-of-way next to the site of McCowan station.
+The new station will be located 500 m east of the former station, on the east side of McCowan Road north of the Line 3 right-of-way next to the site of McCowan station.
 The new station and bus terminal are expected to open in 2030.

 Nearby landmarks

 Located in Scarborough City Centre, nearby landmarks include the Scarborough Town Centre shopping mall, Scarborough Civic Centre, Albert Campbell Square, Canada Centre government offices, and Scarborough YMCA.

 Surface connections

-Toronto Transit Commission
+Toronto Transit Commission Bus Terminal

-TTC routes serving the station include:
+Bus routes serving the bus terminal include: